 Our association, established in 1996, was organized as a mutual benefit corporation under the Vermont Nonprofit Corporations Act (opens new window) to promote the health, safety and welfare of its members in connection with their usage of the Lake Champlain campground at Appletree Bay Resorts Properties.

-In 2005 Appletree Bay Resorts Properties was purchased by AIR Development, LLC.
+On March 21, 2005 Appletree Bay Resorts Properties was purchased and incorporated by AIR Development, LLC.